Salvatore Esposito (actor)

 Salvatore Esposito ([salvaˈtoːre eˈspɔːzito]; born 2 February 1986, Naples) is an Italian actor.
 He is best known for his leading role as Gennaro "Genny" Savastano on the Sky Italia television series Gomorrah (2014–2021).
-In 2020, Esposito made his English-language debut by appearing in the 4th season of the American TV series Fargo.
+In 2020, Esposito made his English-language debut, appearing in the 4th season of the American TV series Fargo.
+His role in the series, as intimidating Italian mobster Gaetano Fadda, was highly praised.